dcrommie/walbrook/blog/should-you-fix-your-mortgage-interest-rate.md

 **Example**

 Jenny borrowed $500,000 at 4.00% pa for three years when bank funding costs were 3.00% pa for three years.
 Jenny contacts her bank to break the loan after one year, with $500,000 still outstanding.
 Bank funding costs for the remaining two years have fallen to 2.00% pa.
+The bank has waived the administration fee.

 Jenny must pay the bank $10,000 in break costs, calculated as:

 (3.00% - 2.00%) x $500,000 x 2 years

-## How can you reduce these risks?
+## How can you manage or minimise these risks?

 Before fixing your mortgage interest rate, you should consider your current and future cash flow position.
 As with investing, you should be confident that you can commit for the intended term, to minimise the risk that you will need or want to break the arrangement.